InterDigitalInc/CompressAI-Vision/docs/source/tutorials/download_nb.rst

 Create a list of necessary images

-MPEG VCM working group and mpeg_vcm provides you with files listing the necessary images for detection and segmentation validation, namely ``detection_validation_input_5k.lst`` and ``segmentation_validation_input_5k.lst``.
+MPEG/VCM working group and mpeg_vcm provides you with files listing the necessary images for detection and segmentation validation, namely ``detection_validation_input_5k.lst`` and ``segmentation_validation_input_5k.lst``.
 Let’s combine those two files